eVanilla/instabot.rb/README.md

 max_follow_per_day | this is the max follows per day limitation | 100
 max_unfollow_per_day | this is the max unfollows per day limitation | 100
 max_comment_per_day | this is the max comments per day limitation | 100
-pretty_prin | pretty and colorful output | true or false pre_load | it will load pre configuration in **logs** folder | **followed_users.txt**, **unfollowed_users**, **liked_medias**, **commented_medias**
+pretty_print | pretty and colorful output | true or false pre_load | it will load pre configuration in **logs** folder | **followed_users.txt**, **unfollowed_users**, **liked_medias**, **commented_medias**
 comments | the comments you want to post in medias | just change the values in example